YifangGaoinPG/PMIRS/README.md

 If you already have access to [ImageNet](https://www.image-net.org/), you can use the provided scripts to convert it into the required format.

+## Model

+Model can be trained using code in the src/training/ directory.

 ## Evaluation

 Results in tables and figures can be supported by evaluation code in the src/inference/ directory.